Updated May 20, 2020

 - Our Sites: operating and managing our Sites; providing content to you; displaying advertising and other information to you; communicating and interacting with you via our Sites; and notifying you of changes to any of our Sites, or our services.

-- Council Members: communicating with you regarding your Council Membership (or prospective Council Membership), where applicable, to provide you with opportunities to participate in the GLG Councils, and to keep you up to date with new developments at GLG.
-Additionally, as a Council Member, in accordance with the applicable Terms and Conditions, we may share your information with Clients and non-Client third parties for the purpose of providing services and promoting GLG’s business, including without limitation by displaying such information on GLG’s websites, print media and other materials (collectively, “Marketing Materials”).
+- Network Members: communicating with you regarding your Network Membership (or prospective Network Membership), where applicable, to provide you with opportunities to participate in the GLG Network, and to keep you up to date with new developments at GLG.
+Additionally, as a Network Member, in accordance with the applicable Terms and Conditions, we may share your information with Clients and non-Client third parties for the purpose of providing services and promoting GLG’s business, including without limitation by displaying such information on GLG’s websites, print media and other materials (collectively, “Marketing Materials”).
 You may opt-out of this promotional use by contacting your GLG Member Solutions Associate or through the opt-out tool located on your profile page.

 - Communications and IT operations: management of our communications systems; operation of IT security systems; and IT security audits.